cyberbotics/webots/docs/guide/object-animals.md

 - `scale`: Defines the global scaling factor.

-- `mass`: Defines the mass of the chair in kg.
+- `mass`: Defines the mass of the deer in kg.

 ## Dog